jeffThompson/PhysicalComputing/Week02_LEDs/Code/05-MultipleLEDs.md

 ***

 ### HOW MANY LEDs CAN I ADD?
-At this point, you're probably asking yourself: "Woah how many LEDs can I attach to this thing?"
-There are 13 digital pins, so theoretically we could attach 13 LEDs to the Feather – cool!
+At this point, you're probably asking yourself: "Woah cool, how many LEDs can I attach to this thing?"
+There are 13 digital pins, so theoretically we could attach 13 LEDs to the Feather.
 In reality though, this probably won't work.
 Everything you attach to your Feather draws electricity from the USB connection on your computer.
 USB is meant to power things like a keyboard or mouse, so if we plug too many LEDs in we risk running out of juice.

 > 🙋‍♀️ "Juice" in this case is something called [electrical current](https://en.wikipedia.org/wiki/Electric_current).
 We'll talk more about this later, but just know that asking for too much power from your computer can result in an error message or possibly damaging your Feather board.
+In the worst (but unlikely) case, you could damage the USB port on your computer.

-**TLDR: you can probably plug in about six LEDs without any problem.
+TLDR: you can probably plug in about six LEDs without any problem.
 You can try more, but add one at a time.
 More than eight is definitely a bad idea.
-When in doubt, ask first :)**
+When in doubt, ask first.

 ***

 ### CHALLENGES

 1. Can you add two more LEDs to your circuit?
-(Be sure to update the code and your breadboard.)
+(Hint: be sure to update your breadboard *and* the code.)
 2. What patterns can you make with your LEDs?
+Can you make them run back-and-forth in a line?
+Count numbers?